-We have been discussing Fear and the role that it plays in our lives and our kids’ lives.
+We have been discussing Fear and its role in our lives and our kids’ lives.
 We looked at how it disguise’s itself and sabotage’s our destiny and dreams.
-In Part 2 I gave you three questions to ask to determine if that fear is a part of a faulty belief system.
+In Part 2, I gave you three questions to determine if that Fear is a part of a faulty belief system.
 Three easy questions can begin you on your journey toward optimism.
 In Part 3, the final part of this series, I want to look at how to change a belief system.

 - You must have a desire to make the change.
 Help kids to see how destructive the thought is for them.

-- When you feel the desire to change, make a move, make a commitment.
-This requires intelligence and sensitivity.
+- When you feel the desire to change, make a move, commit.
+Change requires intelligence and sensitivity.

 - Challenge the old beliefs of the past.
 Stop blaming the circumstances, conditions, what people said, and mistakes that you made.

-It is my hope that you will work with yourself and your kids really paying attention to the little comments and thoughts about ourselves that we have.
-Make an agreement with each other to choose one or two of them and regularly discuss how it is going.
-Support each other when there are set-backs.
+I hope that you will work with yourself and your kids to pay attention to the little comments and thoughts about ourselves.
+Agree with each other to choose one or two of them and regularly discuss how it is going.
+Support each other when there are setbacks.

 I hope you will find this very helpful.